Thank you for your interest in the Rapid Housing Initiative.

 This webinar was recorded on November 4th 2020.
 Please consult with your specialist to ensure that you have the latest information.

 RHI will deliver funding under two streams, each containing $500 million in available funds.
 Under the first stream, RHI will expedite funds to pre-identified municipalities with the highest level of renters in severe housing need and people experiencing homelessness.
-For the second stream, an application portal will be open to municipalities, provinces and territories, Indigenous governing bodies and organizations, and non-profit organizations where applications will be prioritized based on the strength of the application.
+For the second stream, an application portal will be open to municipalities, provinces and territories, Indigenous governing bodies and organizations, and non-profit organizations.

 TWO FUNDING STREAMS